NITCbase/nitcbase.github.io/docs/Design/B+ Tree Layer.md

         // update parBlkNum as the pblock of leftBlk.

-        /*update newAttrVal to the attribute value of 50th entry in the internalEntries array;
+        /* set newAttrVal = attribute value of 50th entry of internalEntries array.
-            this is attribute value which needs to be inserted in the parent block.*/ }
+        (this is attribute value which needs to be inserted in the parent block) */ }
     /** internal node traversal loop ends here **/

     // (root block has been split)

-    // Need to allot a new block which would be the root of the B+ Tree.
+    // Need to allot a new block which would be the new root of the B+ Tree.

     // load a new internal index block to newRootBlk using IndInternal::IndInternal().
     IndInternal newRootBlk;

-    // store the block number of newRootBlk in newRootBlkNum using BlockBuffer::getBlockNum(). int newRootBlkNum;
+    int newRootBlkNum = /* block number of newRootBlk */;

     if (newRootBlkNum == E_DISKFULL) {
-        // (failed to obtain an empty internal index block because the disk is full.)
+        // (failed to obtain an empty internal index block because the disk is full)

         /* destroy the right subtree, given by newRightBlkNum, build up till now that has not yet been connected to the existing B+ Tree, using bPlusDestroy(). */

-        // destroy the existing B+ tree by passing rootBlock member field to bPlusDestroy().
+        // destroy the existing B+ tree by passing rootBlock to bPlusDestroy().

-        // update the rootBlock of attribute cache entry to -1 using AttrCacheTable::setAttrCatEntry().
+        // update the rootBlock of attribute cache entry to -1 using
+        // AttrCacheTable::setAttrCatEntry().

         return E_DISKFULL;
     }